Further snow expected as country braces for arrival of Storm Dennis

 Wednesday is expected to be another cold day with highest temperatures of 4- 8 degrees.

-The remainder of the week will see the return of rain in advance of more stormy conditions associated with Storm Dennis.
+The remainder of the week will see the return of rain in advance of more stormy conditions as a result of Storm Dennis.

-It is expected to bring further strong winds and heavy rain, although it is not predicted to be as strong as Storm Ciara which affected Ireland and Britain over last weekend.
+The storm is expected to bring further strong winds and heavy rain, although it is not predicted to be as strong as Storm Ciara, which affected Ireland and Britain over last weekend.

 Several parts of the country experienced the first major falls of snow this winter on Tuesday.
 Roads around the Sally Gap in Co Wicklow were closed for a period due to heavy snowfalls, although on lower ground snow turned quickly to sleet and rain.